The Right Way to Write SOAP Notes for Cardiac Patients (Finally)

 Pro Tip:

 Specify the type of heart failure and functional class.
-"Heart failure with reduced ejection fraction, NYHA Class II" provides good information.
+"Heart failure with reduced ejection fraction, NYHA Class II" provides actionable information.

 "Acute coronary syndrome, TIMI risk score 4" gives the next provider immediate risk context.